nwoltman/uuid-token-generator/README.md

 ## API

 ### new KeyGenerator([bitSize][, baseEncoding]) ⇒ `Object`
-Creates a new KeyGenerator instance that generates `bitSize` keys encoded using the characters in `baseEncoding`.
+Creates a new KeyGenerator instance that generates `bitSize`-bit keys encoded using the characters in `baseEncoding`.

 | Param | Default | Type | Description |
 |-------|---------|------|-------------|